2i2c-org/infrastructure/docs/topic/billing/chargeable-resources.md

 *most likely* we are simply not going to see any significant egress fees at all, as we are accessing data in the same region / zone.
 Object storage access is the primary point of contention here for the kind of infrastructure we manage, so as long as we are careful about that we should be ok.
+If you have data in more than one region / zone, set up a hub in each region / zone you have data in - move the compute to where the data is, rather than the other way around.

 More information about managing this is present in the [object storage section](topic:billing:resources:object-storage) of this guide.

 (topic:billing:resources:object-storage)=
 ## Object storage